-MIS form ISS-1-2523 is a required form for parental notice of textbook/instructional material loss or damage.
-Procedures for reporting monies collected for lost or damaged textbooks/instructional materials should be in accordance with procedures outlined by each building principal.
-Monies collected must be submitted to Instructional Support Services along with the year-end Inventory and Financial Report.
+Procedures for reporting monies collected for lost or damaged instructional materials should be in accordance with procedures outlined by each building principal.

+Monies collected must be submitted to Instructional Resources along with the year-end Inventory and Financial Report.

 PROCEDURES FOR ORDERING STATE ADOPTED INSTRUCTIONAL MATERIALS